bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab1/README.md

 - Ping from Azure CSR (10.0.0.4)  to On-prem CSR (10.100.0.4)
 - Ping from On-prem CSR (10.100.0.4) to Azure CSR (10.0.0.4)
-- Ping from On-prem test VM (10.100.10.10) to on-prem CSR
+- Ping from On-prem test VM (10.100.10.10) to on-prem CSR (10.100.0.4)
-- Ping from On-prem test VM to Azure CSR
+- Ping from On-prem test VM (10.100.10.10) to Azure CSR (10.0.0.4)
-- Ping from Azure CSR to On-prem test VM
+- Ping from Azure CSR (10.0.0.4) to On-prem test VM (10.100.10.10)
+- Azure CSR learning routes from on-prem CSR
+- On-prem CSR learning routes from Azure CSR

 #### Conclusion

-In this lab 1, we setup ip sec tunnel between 2 CSR routers and then tested connectivity, BGP between them.
+This lab illustrated basic IPSec VPN tunnel between Cisco CSRs with BGP.